Ami-Solution/awesome-advanced-metering-infrastructure/README.md

 #### Misc
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.
 * [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
 It makes ML projects reproducible and shareable.
+* [SmartThingsPublic](https://github.com/SmartThingsCommunity/SmartThingsPublic) - Groovy IDE allows you to integrate devices directly with the SmartThings hub using ZigBee, Z-Wave, or LAN/HTTP protocols

 <a name="credits"></a>
 ## Credits